HARPLab/gastronomy/planning/LongHorizonPlanning/README.md

 This is a software package for robot planning in a restaurant setting.
-This package addresses long and infinite horizon planning in a restaurant setting.
+This package addresses long and infinite horizon planning in a restaurant.

 ## Requirements